 When FAST 2.0 is complete, recommendations from both studies will be used statewide and tailored to meet the needs of rural and urban transit agencies.

-Read the Study
+Read FAST 1.0 Study

 Bus Rapid Transit

-Bus On Shoulder System
+Bus On Shoulder System (BOSS) & other road enhancements

 Beefing up features already being used such as the Bus on Shoulder System in which certain buses are allowed to travel on the shoulders of designated interstates and highways to keep them on schedule.

-Transit Signal Priority, etc.
+Transit signal priority, etc.

 Adding transit signal priority and queue jumps at intersections so buses would be able to bypass stopped traffic and access specially designated lanes so they can stay on time.